Year 4, 5 and 6 take part in swimming lessons each year. This is part of the Physical Education curriculum.

 The children swim at Halo Highworth Recreation Centre.
 This is only a short walk from our school.
 The children walk with our teachers, learning support assistants and volunteers to get to and from their swimming lessons.

-Year 3, 4 and 5 complete a six - week swimming course each year.
+Year 4, 5 and 6 complete a eight - week swimming course each year.
 They participate in 45 minute lessons in which they learn different strokes and then practice these by completing lengths of the pool.
 To ensure the children's need are met, the class are split into three groups:

 1. Non- Swimmers - this group is designed for those children who either have never swam before or have little experience.
 This group's aim is to build the children's confidence in the pool and help them to develop their core strokes.